-4.6.7 Crossing the Tracks
+4.6.7 Crossing the road RN19

-The pipeline route crosses two tracks.
-During the crossing of these infrastructures the pipeline will be buried at an optimal security depth and will be cased (see Figure 4.2 Cross Section of the Pipeline Crossing Tracks).
+The pipeline route crosses the national road RN19 linking Tataouine to Remada.
+During the crossing of this infrastructure the pipeline will be buried at an optimal security depth and will be cased (see Figure 4.2 Cross Section of the Pipeline crossing Roads).
 To minimize traffic disturbance, warning signs and safety barriers will be installed.
 In addition, supervisors and guards will be hired to organize the traffic and ensure safety and smooth flow of traffic during day and night.
-All the preventive measures will be taken to avoid causing damage to tracks crossings.
+All the preventive measures will be taken to avoid causing damage to road crossings.